How Branding and Storytelling Help Writers Build Audience Trust

 And to talk about your last question… where people “work” and “play”…yes, there is such a distinction, I think.
 But the two things can happen on the same platform, which is interesting.

-We’re seeing an trending rise in personal branding.
+We’re seeing a trending rise in personal branding.
 It’s not that we as people never had a brand, but these days it’s garnering the interest and attention it’s perhaps always deserved.
 What’s Shay Fan’s brand if we had to put you in a box and label it?

 Ha!
 This is such a hard question.